ContainerSSH/ContainerSSH/http/README.md

 }
 ```

 In other words, the `ServerRequest` object gives you the ability to decode the request into a struct of your choice.
-The `ServerResponse`, conversely, encodes a struct into the the response body and provides the ability to enter a status code.
+The `ServerResponse`, conversely, encodes a struct into the response body and provides the ability to enter a status code.

 ## Content negotiation